styxlab/gatsby-theme-try-ghost/packages/gatsby-theme-try-ghost/README.md

 ## Addons

 Additional features can be integrated by installing Gatsby themes or plugins.
-The following plugins have been tested to work with this repository:
+The following plugins have been tested to work with [`gatsby-theme-try-ghost`](https://github.com/styxlab/gatsby-theme-try-ghost/tree/master/packages/gatsby-theme-try-ghost):

 | Name | Version | Description |
 | ---- | ------- | ----------- |